 Grain Bin Clearances

 During the last several years, more than two dozen deaths and serious injuries have occurred on Iowa farms, when grain augers have come in contact with overhead power lines.
-If you are planning to locate a new grain bin (or move an existing one) at your farm, please contact Southern Iowa Electric Cooperative immediately.
-If you have any questions concerning these clearance regulations – or what needs to be done before you begin placing a new grain bin or moving an existing one – please call SIEC at 800-607-2027 for help.
+If you’re planning to locate a new grain bin (or move an existing one) at your farm, please contact Southern Iowa Electric Cooperative immediately.
+The staff at SIEC will provide assistance in planning a safe environment for everyone working at – and living around – your grain bins.